An operational characterization of the notion of probability by algorithmic randomness and its applications: Ensemble

-Theorem~\ref{one_probability} below states that an elementary event with probability one always occurs in an ensemble, and thus shows that the notion of ensemble coincides with our intuition about the notion of probability, in particular, in quantum mechanics.
+Now, let us go back to the consideration on the notion of ensemble \emph{with full mathematical rigor}.
+We see that both the naive statements~(i) and (ii) above \emph{can be justified} for an ensemble.
+Theorem~\ref{one_probability} below states that \emph{an elementary event with probability one always occurs in an ensemble}, and thus shows that the notion of ensemble coincides with our intuition about the notion of probability, in particular, in quantum mechanics, which we have investigated so far.